Skip to main content

 🌿 Companions Tomato, Oregano

 Basil (Ocimum basilicum) is one of the few culinary herbs where a single healthy plant genuinely offsets what you’d spend at the grocery store over a season.
-Fresh basil at retail runs $2.00–$4.00 for a small clamshell that weighs less than an ounce - that puts the price per pound north of $30 in many markets.
+The price picture is more complicated than it first looks: a $3–$4 clamshell at the supermarket weighs 0.75 oz, which works out to $64–$85/lb.
+That’s the retail packaging premium, not the commodity price of the herb itself.
+Loose bunch fresh basil at farmers markets and grocery stores runs $6–$10/lb for conventional and $10–$14/lb for organic, based on USDA Agricultural Marketing Service retail price surveys.
+Those are the numbers that matter for ROI comparisons - the clamshell price tells you what the packaging costs, not what the basil is worth.
 You won’t replicate commercial greenhouse yields in a raised bed, but you also don’t need to.
 Three to four well-managed plants will cover a typical household through the growing season and leave plenty for freezing.

 What you’re actually growing

 If you want pesto, grow Genovese.
-If you’re cooking Southeast Asian food, Thai basil is a different plant for practical purposes.
-Don’t treat them as interchangeable.
+If you’re cooking Southeast Asian food, grow Thai basil.
+They are not interchangeable.

 The ROI case